-The Master in International Economic Policy is led in collaboration with the Department of Economics of Sciences Po.
+The Master in International Economic Policy is delivered in collaboration with the Department of Economics of Sciences Po.

-The unprecedented breadth of expansion of the global economy and the increasingly pivotal role of intergovernmental economic relations warranted the creation of the Master in International Economic Policy.
-The programme focuses on the issues that challenge the economic diplomat or international policy-maker, the business and financial sector, the specialised journalist alike or indeed society at large: currency wars, optimal trade levels, labour standards, transfer of technologies, financing development… The programme is intended for students who wish to specialise in such questions related to applied economics at the international and regional - including Europe - levels and that structure market economies.
-Special attention will be paid to the economies of emerging and developing countries.
+This unique program focuses on the issues that challenge international policy-makers, the business and financial sectors, specialised journalists and civil society actors participating in global economic governance: currency wars, optimal trade levels, transfer of technologies, sovereign debt, climate change, etc. The program is intended for students who wish to specialise in questions related to applied economics at the international and regional - including European - levels, and that structure market economies

-The Master in International Economic Policy gives students an extremely solid foundation in international economics through a well-balanced curriculum.
-For students with a prior specialised course of study in economics, the IEP curriculum will give them a policy-oriented perspective and flesh out the global economic context.
+The Master in International Economic Policy at PSIA gives students an extremely solid foundation in international economics through a well-balanced curriculum.
+For students with a prior specialised course of study in economics, the curriculum will give them a policy-oriented perspective and flesh out the global economic context.

-Please note that although there is no mathematics admissions prerequisite, candidates for the IEP Master are expected to have completed successfully at least introductory courses in microeconomics and macroeconomics at the undergraduate level.
-Admitted candidates are responsible for refreshing their knowledge of economic reasoning by enrolling in an introductory module before the first semester as an e-course through the PSIA website.
-This introductory module will constitute the baseline for the programme's core curriculum and will be available to all program faculty.
+Please note that although there is no mathematics admissions prerequisite, candidates for this Master are expected to have completed successfully at least introductory courses in microeconomics and macroeconomics at the undergraduate level.

-The core curriculum is as focused on economic aspects (economic integration, international trade), finance (international finance, European monetary policy, firms in a global economy) as on policy (economics and competition policy, trade policies, intellectual property rights, labour standards,…) in the field of international trade and investment.
+The core curriculum is as focused on economic theory and analysis (economic integration, international trade), finance (international finance, European monetary policy, firms in a global economy) as on policy (economic diplomacy, trade policies, environment, labour standards, etc.) in the field of international trade and investment.

-Graduates of the programme may envisage careers in both the private sector (consulting firms, think tanks, banks, firms) and the public sector (international organisations, national public administrations, development agencies).
+Graduates of the program may envision careers in both the private sector (consulting firms, think tanks, banks, corporate sector) and the public sector (international organisations, national public administrations, development agencies).